Global Existence, Hamiltonian Conservation and Vanishing Viscosity for the Surface Quasi-Geostrophic Equation: Proof of the main theorems

-We conclude this section by giving an improved version of \cref{T:compact implies no AD}, identifying the relevant scales for the strong compactness.
+We conclude this section by giving an improved version of Theorem \ref{T:compact implies no AD}, identifying the relevant scales at which the strong compactness becomes effective on the dissipation.
 For scaling reasons due to the dissipation $\nu(-\Delta)^\frac12$, this corresponds to length scales $\ell_\nu\sim \nu$.
 In terms of frequencies this becomes $N_\nu\sim \nu^{-1}$.
 Compactness at these frequencies becomes equivalent to no anomalous dissipation of the Hamiltonian.
 The terminology ``compactness at a given frequency'' is motivated by the fact that a bounded sequence $\{f_j\}_j\subset \ham(\T^2)$ is strongly compact in $\ham(\T^2)$ if and only if